2.4.2.1. DAQ Move

 • stop: stop the current motion (if possible)

-2.4.2.1.5.
+2.2.2.1.5.
 Settings

 daq_move_gui_settings

-Fig. 2.10 Full DAQ_Move user interface with controls and settings
+Fig. 2.9 Full DAQ_Move user interface with controls and settings

 In the settings tree, there is two sections.
-The first relates to Main settings (not much there for the moment apart for the selected stage type and Controller ID that is related to multiaxes controller.
-The second relates to the hardware settings (the ones the hardware will need in order to initialize…).
+The first relates to the Main settings of the actuator while the second relates to the hardware settings (the ones the hardware will need in order to initialize…).
 There is also specific settings explained below.

-2.4.2.1.5.1.
+2.2.2.1.5.2.
 Multiaxes controller

-Sometimes one hardware controller can drive multiple actuators (for instance a XY translation stage).
-For this particular case the controller should not be initialized multiple times.
-One should identify one actuator refered to as Master and the other ones will be referred to as Slave.
-They will share the same controller address represented in the settings tree by the Controller ID entry.
-These settings will be activated within the plugin script where one can define a unique identifier for each actuator (U or V for the conex in Fig. 2.10).
+It is more complex when you want to drive two or more of these multi-axes during a scan.
+Indeed, each one should be considered in the Dashboard as one actuator.
+But if no particular care is taken, the Dashboard will try to initialize the controller multiple times, but only one communication channel exists, for instance a COM port.
+The solution in PyMoDAQ is to identify one actuator (one axis) as Master and the other ones will be referred to as Slave.
+They will share the same controller address (and actual driver, wrapper, …) represented in the settings tree by the Controller ID entry.
+These settings will be activated within the instrument plugin class where one can define a unique identifier for each actuator (U or V for the conex in Fig. 2.9).

 • Controller ID: unique identifier of the controller driving the stage